local link building

 I’ll show you nine ways to build local backlinks in this guide, but first, let’s cover the basics…

-Local link building is the process of building contextually and/or locally relevant links to a business website.
+Local link building is the process of obtaining links to your website from websites in the same local market.
 The goal is to drive traffic and users to the website and help those sites rank better for local searches and in relevant map packs.

 Most local businesses don’t need tons of links to rank in local search.
 Check the SERP overview for any local query in Keywords Explorer and you’ll rarely see businesses with more than 150 referring domains ranking on the first page: